-The Avengers Campus is now open for business in Disney California Adventure Park at Disneyland is the only new Ride available at the new Campus area of the park.
-While the Re-working of the Tower Of Terror into The Guardians Of The Galaxy Mission Break-Out is technically counted as an Avengers Campus Ride, it’s not really is it as it’s been in place for nearly 20 Years!
+The Avengers Campus is now open for business in Disney California Adventure Park and Webslingers is the only new ride available at the new Campus area of the park.
+While the Reworking of the Tower Of Terror into The Guardians Of The Galaxy Mission Break-Out is technically counted as an Avengers Campus Ride, it’s not really, as it’s been in place for nearly 20 Years!

 So while there is plenty going on in Avenger Campus, there was only one new ride that is placed ready for opening, and that remains the case to date.
 So it better be a good one!
 Find out about the ride in our Web Slingers: A Spider-Man Adventure Ride Review.

 - Location – Disney California Adventure – Avengers Campus